 Line 11.
-Net Income (Loss) per Income Statement of the Corporation corporation.
-Amounts reported in column (a) of Parts II and III (see instructions below) must be reported on the same accounting method as is used to report the amount of net income (loss) per income statement of the corporation on Part I, line 11.
+Net Income (Loss) per Income Statement of the Corporation

+Report on line 11 the net income (loss) per the income statement (or books and records, if applicable) of the corporation.
+Amounts reported in column (a) of Parts II and III (see instructions below) must be reported on the same accounting method used to report the amount of net income (loss) per income statement of the corporation on Part I, line 11.